ajschumacher/ajschumacher.github.io/20150520-practical_mergic/index.md

 Having a good distance function might be the most important thing.
 It's hard to imagine a machine learning as good a distance function as you could just right based on your human intelligence.

 There is work on learnable edit distances; notably there's a current Python project to implement hidden alignment conditional random fields for classifying string pairs: [pyhacrf](https://github.com/dirko/pyhacrf).
+Python dedupe is [eager](https://github.com/datamade/dedupe/issues/14) to incorporate this.

 -----